kking/continuous_integration/Travis_CI/README.md

 ![build.gradle](images/gradleBuildSelection.png)

-3. On the **Import Project from Gradle** page, uncheck **Create separate module per source set**, and select the radio button for **Use default gradle wrapper**.
+3. On the **Import Project from Gradle** page, uncheck **Create separate module per source set**, and select the radio button for **Use gradle 'wrapper' task configuration**.
 The Gradle Wrapper allows students to use Gradle without having to install it manually.

 ![Gradle Wrapper](images/gradleWrapperSelection.png)